TeamTotemic/Totemic/README.md

-# Totemic - Forge Version
+# Totemic - NeoForge Version

 A magical themed Minecraft mod with a focus on Totem Poles, nature and the power of music.